deepixel-dev1/deepixel-dev1.github.io/makanative/tutorial/README.md

                                                                                     activity,
                                                                                     licenseFilename);
   ```
-#### 4. Before the MAKA API is executed, you must call the initialize function of the IMaka.
+#### 4. Before the MAKA API is executed, you must call the initialize function of IMaka.

   ```
   // (img.cols) is size of image width